 The recipe for these easy Philly Cheese Steak Sliders is so quick and easy to make, you’ll be impressed!
-Thin slices of steak cooked with peppers, mushrooms, and onion, added to Hawaiin buns and coated with a garlic butter seasoning.
+Thin slices of steak with vegetables and cheese added to Hawaiian buns and coated with a garlic butter seasoning.

 Philly Cheese Steak Recipe-